metrorailings/OwlBlog/content/posts/week-10-insights.md

 Bradberry may be a pretty good corner after all.

 The Giants seem to now be relying on shorter passes and quicker plays.
 It's working - the Eagles defense don't have the speed to defend the short game.

+Brandon Graham may truly be the best defensive player on the Eagles.